PeterStaev/NativeScript-Grid-View/README.md

 * **loadMoreItems**
 Triggered when the generated items reached the end of the items property.

+* **scroll**
+Triggered when the GrdiView is scrolled by the user. from the `args` you can get the new horizonta/vertical offset.

 ### Static Properties
 * **itemLoadingEvent** - *String*
 String value used when hooking to itemLoadingEvent event.